mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 What is KServe?
 ~~~~~~~~~~~~~~~

-`KServe <https://kserve.github.io/website/>`_, formally known as KFServing, provides performant, scalable, and high abstraction interfaces for common machine learning (ML) frameworks like Tensorflow, XGBoost, scikit-learn, Pytorch.
+`KServe <https://kserve.github.io/website/>`_, formally known as KFServing, provides performant, scalable, and high-abstraction interfaces for common machine learning frameworks like Tensorflow, XGBoost, scikit-learn, and Pytorch.
-It provides advanced features that helps operating large-scale machine learning systems, such as **autoscaling**, **canary rollout**, **A/B testing**, **monitoring**,
+It offers advanced features that aid in operating large-scale machine learning systems, such as **autoscaling**, **canary rollout**, **A/B testing**, **monitoring**,
-**explability**, and more, taking advantage of Kubernetes ecosystem including `KNative <https://knative.dev/>`_ and `Istio <https://istio.io/>`_.
+**explability**, and more, leveraging the Kubernetes ecosystem, including `KNative <https://knative.dev/>`_ and `Istio <https://istio.io/>`_.

 Benefit of using MLflow with KServe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While KServe provides highly scalable and production-ready model serving framework, it might require some effort to deploy your model there.
+While KServe enables highly scalable and production-ready model serving, deplying your model there might require some effort.
-MLflow provides a simple way to deploy models to Kubernetes cluster with KServe and MLServer.
-Also, it offers seamless **End-to-end model management**, as a single place to manage the entire ML lifecycle, including `experiment tracking <../../../tracking.html>`_, `model packaging <../../../models.html>`_, `versioning <../../../model-registry.html>`_, `evaluation <../../model-evaluation.html>`_, and `deployment <../../deployments.html>`_.
+MLflow simplifies the process of deploying models to a Kubernetes cluster with KServe and MLServer.
+Additionally, it offers seamless **end-to-end model management** as a single place to manage the entire ML lifecycle.
+This includes `experiment tracking <../../../tracking.html>`_, `model packaging <../../../models.html>`_, `versioning <../../../model-registry.html>`_, `evaluation <../../model-evaluation.html>`_, and `deployment <../../deployments.html>`_, which we will cover in this tutorial.

-Step 1: Installing mlflow and additional dependencies
+Step 1: Installing MLflow and Additional Dependencies
 -----------------------------------------------------
-Install mlflow  to your local machine using the following command:
+First, please install mlflow to your local machine using the following command:

 .. code-block:: bash

   pip install mlflow[extras]

 ``[extra]`` will install additional dependencies required for this tutorial including `mlserver <https://mlserver.readthedocs.io/en/latest/>`_ and
-`scikit-learn <https://scikit-learn.org/stable/>`_ (not required for deployment, just for this tutorial)
+`scikit-learn <https://scikit-learn.org/stable/>`_.
+Note that scikit-learn is not required for deployment, just for training an example model for this tutorial.

 You can check if mlflow is installed correctly by running: